 What Is the MegaPlier?The MegaPlier is a bonus feature that boosts your winnings in all prize divisions except the jackpot.
 The MegaPlier is drawn from 5 numbers and depending on which number will determine how much your prize is multiplied by.
 For example if you won prize category 2 of $1 million USD (approx. $1.3 million) and the MegaPlier was number 5, you would end up with $5 million USD (approx. $6 million).

 What Is a Subscription?

-Subscriptions remove the hassle of buying repeat lines and the fear of missing out on that big jackpot win.
-Our Subscription feature allows you to set up a running bet or bets on a given lottery draw.
-The subscription is open ended and will run for as long as you want it too.
+Subscriptions remove the hassle of buying repeat games and the fear of missing out on that big jackpot win.
+Our Subscription feature allows you to set up a reoccurring bet or bets on a given lottery draw.
+The subscription is open ended and will run for as long as you want it to.
 You can opt out at any time and cancel the subscription in your player account.
 Please find more information here: How to cancel a subscription